Life on the 47th Parallel

 We had succeeded in completing the construction of our home which was an extremely difficult undertaking while working full time.
 We chose to do most of the work ourselves because of the cost and our stringent requirements associated with keeping the home as ‘green’ as conceivably possible.
 We took pride in every eco-friendly aspect of the process.
 We chose to build using mostly reclaimed or recycled materials, low or no chemical treatments such as paints and floor coating, implementation of passive and eventually active solar, and radiant floor heat.

-An Unexpected Obstacle in my Path, 2024
+Unexpected Obstacles in my Path, 2024

 Becoming a Steward of What we had been Lucky to Receive

 My focus became the condition of the world, about trying to be a steward of what we had been lucky to receive.
 Our home is built using mostly recycled materials.
 We have a lower carbon foot print by integrating passive and active solar capture, eliminating significant energy usage from power companies.
 I had already lived two years in a rustic cabin with only spring water and no electricity while cultivating organic veggie gardens many years earlier when I lived in Maine.
 Now, we have taken that all to a new level.
-For us, it’s always been about our working together on the same path, side by side.
+For Laurie and I, it’s always been about our working together on the same path, side by side.
 We have grown together with common goals and have come a long way.
 It was clear I was finally living the path my mother always wanted for me that I had followed on and off throughout my life.
 It was our path now.
 It felt right and I have arrived feeling at peace and content.